det-lab/data-fitting/docs/04_fitting_curves.md

 $$f(x)=A_1 \cdot e^{-\frac{(x-\mu_1)^2}{2\sigma^2_1}}+A_2 \cdot e^{-\frac{(x-\mu_2)^2}{2\sigma^2_2}}+...+A_n \cdot e^{-\frac{(x-\mu_n)^2}{2\sigma^2_n}}+D$$

 Where `n` is given by the number of overlapping peaks.
-Luckily, our data shouldn't include more than two overlapping peaks, so we can create the second function as:
+Luckily, our data shouldn't include more than two overlapping peaks, so we only need to create a function to find the parameters of a double gaussian:
 ```python
 def double_gaussian(x, amp_1, mu_1, sigma_1, amp_2, mu_2, sigma_2, y_offset):
     return (